What happens at your first visit

 - if you are already doing blood sugar testing, a written record of the logbook (at least two to three weeks’ worth)

-- if your child is on an insulin pump, please download it prior to the visit
+- if your child is on an insulin pump or sensor, please download it prior to the visit

 - your child's meal plan